Media Mail Shipping Rates for 2023

 While weight and dimensions play into USPS Media Mail prices, zones do not.
 Regardless of the distance a book, a CD, or a record travels within the US, it will not have a higher price.
 Additionally, the USPS started Media Mail in 1938 with the name “Book Mail.”
 It was used as a way to incentivize the spread of educational materials across the country.
 This still stands true.
 This is why any bound materials greater than 8 pages, books, DVDs, CDs, Film, Cassettes, or vinyl recordings can be included.
 However, bound materials that contain advertisements are not allowed.
 As such: Do not use Media Mail to ship magazines, comic books, or newspapers, as these contain advertisements.

 2023 Media Mail Rates

-Why is it slower than other services?
+Is Media Mail slower than other USPS services?